-- A good use of online resources to involve students and communicate with them.
-The blackboard tool is a very useful and innovative way to organise studies.
-This proved to be especially useful during the restrictive pandemic COVID19 measures. - A low drop-out rate is noted. - The teaching staff is young, dedicated to the teaching and research activities and in general, enthusiastic for their duties. - They seem to have a good connection with potential external stakeholders. - The facilities and laboratory equipment are new and mostly sufficient.
+- A good use of online resources to involve students and communicate with them is in place.
+The online platform is a very useful and innovative way to organise studies.
+This proved to be especially useful during the restrictive pandemic COVID19 measures. - The "Lab In a Box" was an innovative and useful method to tackle the lab-teaching difficulties during the pandemic. - A low drop-out rate is noted. - The teaching staff is young, dedicated to the teaching and research activities and enthusiastic for their duties.
+The program director and the relative high proportion of the teaching staff are Pharmacists and this helps to promote the Pharmacy education-philosophy to the program. - They seem to have a good connection with potential external stakeholders. - The facilities and laboratory equipment are new and mostly sufficient. - The ECTS units appear to be well balanced and distributed among courses.